House-of-IoT/.github/profile/README.md

 Would you like to build your own smart devices/systems and control them from one central interface?

 # More In-Depth
 House of Iot is a collection of custom smart device automation software.
+When this software collection is put together it creates a central point of control for all devices along with other autonomous perks.
+The software is fully user configurable and lightweight, the full suite could be hosted on a single raspberry pi with certain limitations.

 ### Main Software Components
 - The [HOI-GeneralServer](https://github.com/House-of-IoT/HOI-GeneralServer) - controls all devices and manages them.
 - The [ExternalController](https://github.com/House-of-IoT/ExternalController) - implementation of ChainControlling.